-Protein intake is particularly important as we age.
-As we get older, we become less able to use the protein we eat to convert it into muscles and perform other important biological processes.
+Protein intake is particularly important as we age, as people are less able to use the protein they eat to build muscles and perform other important biological processes.

-At the same time, many protein sources – such as meat, fish and nuts – become more difficult to eat or are expensive and time-consuming to prepare.
-This means that people tend to eat less when they need more.
+Many protein sources – such as meat, fish and nuts – also become more difficult to eat or are expensive and time-consuming to prepare.
+This means people tend to eat less protein when they need more.

 The work was part-funded by the British Egg Industry Council and recipes included a pizza omelette, a frittata, and Turkish eggs consisting of a poached egg in yoghurt with honey and spices.

 The recipes were intended to increase flavour and variety in the diet and focused on breakfast meals to encourage egg and protein intake at a meal that is often low in protein.

 The intervention resulted in a 20% increase in egg intake that was sustained for at least 12 weeks after the end of the recipe provision.

 Low protein consumption has been found to result in increased illness and infection and increased chances of falls, fractures and hospital stays.
 It can also lead to reduced mobility, independence and wellbeing, and increased early death.